 We have the sole voting interest in, and control the management of, the Operating Company, and we have the obligation to absorb losses of, and receive benefits from, the Operating Company, that could be significant.
 We determined that the Operating Company is a variable interest entity ("VIE") and that we are the primary beneficiary of the Operating Company.
-Accordingly, pursuant to the VIE accounting model, beginning in the fiscal quarter ended June 30, 2019, we consolidated the Operating Company in our consolidated financial statements and reported a non-controlling interest related to the Common Units held by the members of the Operating Company (other than the Common Units held by us) on our consolidated financial statements
+Accordingly, pursuant to the VIE accounting model, beginning in the fiscal quarter ended June 30, 2019, we consolidated the Operating Company in our consolidated financial statements and reported a non-controlling interest related to the Common Units held by the members of the Operating Company (other than the Common Units held by us) on our consolidated financial statements.

 On August 31, 2021, we completed our previously announced merger with KushCo Holdings, Inc. ("KushCo") and have included the results of operations of KushCo in our consolidated statements of operations and comprehensive loss from that date forward.
 As such, the KushCo financial information included in our consolidated financial statements for year ended December 31, 2021 is for the period commencing on August 31, 2021 (the date of the closing of the merger) through December 31, 2021.
 Immediately following the merger with KushCo, stockholders that held Class A common stock prior to the completion of the merger owned 51.9% and former KushCo stockholders owned 48.1% of the equity of the combined company on a fully diluted basis.
-In connection with the merger with KushCo, the Greenlane Certificate of Incorporation was amended and restated (the "A&R Charter") in order to (i) increase the number of authorized shares of Greenlane Class B common stock, \$0.0001 par value per share (the "Class B Common stock"), from 10 million shares to 30 million shares in order to effect the conversion of each outstanding share of Class C common stock, \$0.0001 par value per share (the "Class B Common stock"), into one-third of one share of Class B common stock, (ii) increase the number of authorized shares of Class A common stock, \$0.0001 par value per share to 600 million shares, and (iii) eliminate references to the Class C common stock.
-Pursuant to the terms of an Agreement and Plan of Merger, dated as of March 31, 2021 (the "Merger Agreement") with KushCo, immediately prior to the consummation of the business combination, holders of Class C common stock received one-third of one share of Class B common stock for each share of Class C common stock held immediately prior to the closing of the merger.
-For further information about the merger with KushCo, see "Note 3 - Business Acquisitions."
+In connection with the merger with KushCo, the Greenlane Certificate of Incorporation was amended and restated (the "A&R Charter") in order to (i) increase the number of authorized shares of Greenlane Class B common stock, \$0.0001 par value per share (the "Class B Common stock"), from 10 million shares to 30 million shares in order to effect the conversion of each outstanding share of Class A common stock, \$0.0001 par value per share (the "Class C common stock"), into one-third of one share of Class B common stock, (ii) increase the number of authorized shares of Class A common stock \$0.0001 par value per share (the "Class C common stock"), into one-third of one share of Class B common stock, (iii) increase the number of authorized shares of Class A common stock \$0.001 par value per share (the "Class C common stock"), into one-third of one share of Class B common stock.
+Pursuant to the terms of an Agreement and Plan of Merger, dated as of March 31, 2021 (the "Merger Agreement") with KushCo, immediately prior to the consumation of the business combination, holders of Class C common stock received one-third of one share of Class B common stock for each share of Class C common stock held immediately prior to the closing of the merger.
+For further information about the merger with KushCo, see